 On 13 December 2016 the United States announced that because of concerns regarding Yemen, it would halt some arms sales to Saudi Arabia.
-However, during President Donald Trump's May visit to Saudi Arabia, the United States announced a potential arms deal worth almost \$110 billion, including ending the moratorium on selling precision-guided munitions.
+However, during President Donald Trump's May 2017 visit to Saudi Arabia, the United States announced a potential arms deal worth almost \$110 billion, including ending the moratorium on selling precision-guided munitions.

-On 15 June the UNSC adopted a Presidential Statement calling for greater facilitation of humanitarian access and deployment of additional monitors for the UN Verification and Inspection Mechanism for Yemen (UNVIM).
+On 15 June the UNSC adopted a Presidential Statement calling for greater facilitation of humanitarian access and deployment of additional monitors for the UN Verification and Inspection Mechanism for Yemen.

-On 29 September the UN Human Rights Council adopted a resolution establishing a group of Eminent International and Regional Experts to monitor and report on the human rights situation in Yemen.
+On 29 September the HRC adopted a resolution establishing a Group of Eminent International and Regional Experts to monitor and report on the human rights situation in Yemen.
+Members of Group were appointed by High Commissioner Zeid on 4 December and will submit a report to the High Commissioner by September 2018.